 Applications for admission into the first professional year (P1) of the Doctor of Pharmacy program will be accepted from students who have completed or plan to complete the prerequisite coursework.
-Students can apply to either the Albany Campus, the Vermont Campus or both campuses.

 Applications must be submitted online through the Pharmacy College Application Service (PharmCAS).
 This application consists of:

-post-seconary institutions attended
+post-secondary institutions attended

 academic course history